 Members contribute money either daily, weekly or monthly.
 At the end of an agreed period, the money is paid back to the members which they can use for their farming activities.

 These are people who lend out their money to farmers to enable them to produce.
-However, the money lenders will charge high interest rate and demand security for such loans.
+However, the money lenders will charge a high-interest rates and demand security for such loans.

 These are the people who come together to pull their resources (money) together to produce.
-Members can easily get loan from the societies.
+Members can easily get loans from societies.
 Apart from this, commercial banks prefer to give loans to cooperative societies than individual farmers.